melosso/portway/Documentation/docs/guide/index.md

 - **SQL Server databases** - Expose tables and stored procedures as REST APIs
 - **Internal services** - Proxy requests to internal web services with authentication
+- **Static content** - Serve JSON, XML, CSV files with optional OData filtering
 - **Webhook endpoints** - Receive and process webhooks from external systems
 - **Composite operations** - Chain multiple operations in a single request

 ## Key Features

+We've built Portway in a way to include commonly requested features, such as:

 ### 🔐 Enterprise Security
 - Token-based authentication with scoped access